First post-default Greek bond starts rewarding investors

 "Ideally you want this bond to trade 4.75 or even 4.5 percent to build confidence.
 You don't want the yield to go up because it leaves a bad taste in the mouth and reduces the chances of success for other deals."

-In a further confirmation of improving investor sentiment towards the euro zone's weakest link, National Bank of Greece prepared to be the fourth Greek lender to tap international markets through a share offering on Wednesday, while it also plans to issue a 750 million-euro bond.
+In a further confirmation of improving investor sentiment towards the euro zone's weakest link, National Bank of Greece prepared to be the fourth Greek lender to tap international markets through a share offering on Wednesday.
+[ID:nL6N0N84BQ[

 FALLING FAST